Elections in Belarus: 2004 referendum

 6,307,395 citizens took part in the referendum, or 90.28% of the total electorate of 6,986,163.
 79.42% voted for, 9.90% voted against, the rest of the ballots were declared invalid.

 The referendum is considered to having been held in violation of Belarusian Electoral Code, as its Paragraph 112 lists "questions connected with election and dismissal of the President of the Republic of Belarus" among questions prohibited from being brought out to the Republican referendum.

-2006 Presidential Election
+2006 presidential election

 The next round of elections took place on 19 March 2006, and this election also included selecting the President.
 Lukashenko was opposed in the election by Alaksandar Milinkievič, a candidate representing a coalition of oppositional parties.
 Another opposition candidate, Alaksandar Kazulin of the Social Democrats was detained and beaten by police during protests surrounding the Lukashenko sponsored event, the All Belarusian People's Assembly.
 This event, among others, have caused for concern that the 2006 elections had irregularities.
 The President won a landslide victory, over 80% of the vote.
 It was however deemed unfair by the OSCE.